 - Add pops of color with linens, decorative items and other easily changeable accents.

-- Plan a focal point or feature that is unexpected and that compliments the mood of the bathroom.
-It might be a decorative light, a dramatic vanity, a unique work of art, a graphic floor design, or a unique wall treatment.
-It might be something relaxing or something eye-catching.
+- Include an unexpected focal point that is relaxing or eye-catching.
+It might be a decorative light, a dramatic vanity, a unique work of art, a graphic floor design, or a unique wall treatment that compliments the mood of the bathroom.

-In designing a shower, think about which of the following you prefer:
+In designing a new shower or a shower remodel, think about which of the following you prefer:

 - A small, functional shower or a large spa-like shower?